M-griffin/Oblivion2-XRM/README.rst

 .. image:: https://dl.dropboxusercontent.com/u/92792939/XRM.jpg
    :alt: Screenshot

 Oblivion/2 XRM
 ===============

 A text based bulletin board system served over Telnet.
-XRM for (Extreme Remake) is my attempt to recreate and emulate one of the most popular DOS basesd BBS software with its one of a kind interface and configurability.
+XRM for (Extreme Remake) is my attempt to recreate and emulate one of the most popular DOS based BBS software with its one of a kind interface and configurability.